wyvianvalenca/PetAdoption/README.md

 # TO-DO:

 ## Functional Requirements
+- [ OK ] Allow adopters to search and filter pets
 - [ ] Create application class
+        > shelters can change pet's status to "available for adoption"
+        > shelters can write questions to ask adoptes
+        > shelters can define expected answers
+        > users can submit adoption application (answer questions writen by shelter)
+        > shelters can view all adopter that applied to adopt a pet, and their answers, and the compatibility with expected answers
+        > shelters can choose a adopter
+- [ ] Allow adopters to apply to adopt
 - [ ] Allow shelters to respond applications
-- [ ] Allow adopters to apply to adopt
-- [ ] Allow adopters to search and filter pets
+- [ ] Add initial posts
 - [ ] Update post printing (use formatted_menu)
 - [ ] Allow commenting posts
 - [ ] Allow liking posts